Simple programming change to defibrillators saves lives: study

 LOS ANGELES A simple tweak to implanted defibrillators used to detect and correct dangerous heart rhythms not only dramatically reduced unnecessary shocks but cut deaths by 55 percent over traditionally programmed devices, surprising researchers, according to data from a study presented on Tuesday.

-The study showed that by programming implantable cardioverter defibrillators, or ICDs, to only kick in when a heart rate rises above 200 beats per minute reduced the number of so-called inappropriate therapies by as much as 80 to 90 percent, the lead researcher said.
+The study showed that by programming implantable cardioverter defibrillators, or ICDs, to only kick in when a heart rate rises above 200 beats per minute reduced the number of so-called inappropriate therapies by 80 to 90 percent.

 "But even more importantly it was associated with a 55 percent reduction in total mortality, and that's on top of the 40 percent reduction in mortality that you ordinarily see with the defibrillator," Dr. Arthur Moss, who led the study, said in an interview.